 Because guess what?
 Working from home has its advantages!
 In this article, we’ll explore the pros and cons of hybrid work and offer tips on how to make it a success.

 You’ve probably experienced some of these benefits firsthand.
-It’s ideal when you can pop a load of laundry in between meetings, and it saves a lot of travel time when you can talk to various colleagues online.
+It’s ideal when you can quickly run a load of laundry between meetings, and it saves a lot of commute time when you can talk to various colleagues online.
 That policy plan you’ve been putting off for weeks?
-Just work on it undisturbed without colleagues at your desk, and it’ll actually be done in no time.
-Working from home therefore boosts productivity by allowing you to work with greater focus and hold more efficient meetings; you actually get more done at home than at the office—and on top of that, the laundry is already clean!
+You can work on it undisturbed without colleagues at your desk, and before you know it, it’s actually done.
+Working from home therefore boosts productivity by allowing you to focus better and hold more efficient meetings; you actually get more work done at home than at the office—and on top of that, the laundry’s already done!

-In fact, the ability to organize and manage one’s own work actually makes employees feel more engaged, leading them to deliver better results, according to Jana Hazen of the Dutch General Employers’ Association (Boorsma, 2025).
-This autonomy is even beneficial for health and employee satisfaction, leading to a decrease in absenteeism.
+In fact, the ability to organize and manage one’s own work actually makes employees feel more engaged, which leads them to deliver better work, according to Jana Hazen, who is also with the General Employers’ Association of the Netherlands (Boorsma, 2025).
+This autonomy is even beneficial for health and employee satisfaction, which in turn reduces absenteeism.
 It also allows people with health issues to continue working from home so they can rest more and avoid infecting other colleagues.
 As long as they don’t unnecessarily push themselves to keep working, this flexibility is a great opportunity.
 It’s no coincidence that a good work-life balance ranks high on the priority list for 82 percent of Dutch people when it comes to their current or future jobs.
-So if you’re looking for new employees, it can be valuable to highlight this in the job posting.
+So if you’re looking to hire new employees, it can be valuable to highlight this in your job posting.

-Working from home is more sustainable and less expensive than working in an office because it reduces the need for commuting, and offices can be designed to use less energy and require fewer workspaces.
-These are costs that, as an employer, you no longer have to incur to get the same work done.
+Working from home is more sustainable and costs less than working in an office because it reduces the distance employees have to travel, and offices can be designed to use less energy and require fewer workspaces.
+As an employer, you no longer have to incur those costs to get the same work done.

-Hybrid work makes organizations more attractive to a wider range of employees.
+Hybrid work makes organizations more attractive to a broader group of employees.

-However, there is a challenge: employees must be sufficiently digitally literate.
+On the other hand, there is a challenge: employees must have sufficient digital skills.
 For older employees or those with less experience using digital tools, this can be a barrier.
 Hybrid work can therefore also exclude people.
-It is important that we remain mindful of this now that this new way of working is increasingly becoming the norm.
+It’s important that we remain mindful of this now that this new way of working is increasingly becoming the norm.

 Hybrid work also has its pitfalls.
-For example, face-to-face interaction with colleagues is a key part of collaboration, and the creative processes involved are simply more productive in person than through a screen.
+For example, personal contact with colleagues is an important part of collaboration, and the creative processes involved are more productive in person than through a screen.

-In addition, shifting your work-life balance also means finding a way to keep the two from overlapping too much when you work from home.
-Perhaps you’re working too much and for too long because you aren’t setting clear boundaries?
-Or are you struggling to get certain tasks done because your family takes up too much of your time when you’re at home?
+In addition, adjusting your work-life balance also involves figuring out how to keep those two areas from overlapping too much when you’re working from home.
+Perhaps you’re working too much and for too long because you’re not setting clear boundaries?
+Or, on the contrary, are you unable to get certain tasks done because your family takes up too much of your time when you’re at home?
 Finding a good work-life balance can be quite a challenge when working in a hybrid model.

-It quickly became clear during the pandemic that working remotely is particularly challenging for new employees.
-You miss out on the informal moments when you bond with your colleagues and the close working relationships that develop as a result.
-The onboarding process becomes much more difficult, even though research by the Aberdeen Group (2011) shows that effective onboarding makes employees 54% more productive.
+Moreover, it quickly became apparent during the pandemic that working remotely is particularly challenging for new colleagues.
+You miss out on the informal moments when you get to know the people in your department and the direct lines of communication that result from them.
+The onboarding process is much more difficult, even though research by the Aberdeen Group (2011) shows that effective onboarding makes an employee 54% more productive.

-So it’s no surprise that we don’t work entirely from home.
-Meeting in person at the office definitely has its benefits.
-In fact, we’ve seen that flexible working—the ability to choose and organize one’s own schedule—has brought significant advantages for both employees and the organization.
-A development like this—hybrid working—is neither a curse nor a blessing in and of itself; it’s all about how we approach it.
+So it’s not surprising that we don’t work entirely from home.
+Meeting each other at the office definitely has added value.
+We’ve seen that flexible work—the ability to make our own choices and organize our own schedules—has brought many benefits for both employees and the organization.
+A development like this—hybrid work—is neither a curse nor a blessing in and of itself; it’s all about how we handle it.

 Provide clarity

 Clear communication within the team is crucial.
-Agree on when people will work and how they can be reached.
-Managers should specify what they expect and by when.
-Consider implementing a hybrid work policy that sets out these agreements in writing.
+Agree on where and when people will work and how they can be reached.
+Managers should specify what they expect and when.
+Consider a hybrid work policy that sets out these agreements in writing.

 Create opportunities for interaction

-Continue to invest in building relationships—both professional and personal.
-Schedule in-person meetings to foster connection and team spirit.
+Continue to invest in connection—both professional and informal.
+Schedule in-person meetings to foster a sense of connection and team spirit.
 Check in regularly with employees to see how their work-life balance is going.

 Stay in touch online efficiently

 Working from home can present practical and technical challenges.
-Make sure every employee has access to the right resources at home if they are expected to work there from time to time.
-Provide funding to set up a quiet workspace where employees can work comfortably and in a healthy manner.
-Or ensure that colleagues who do want to come into the office are equipped to work digitally with colleagues who are staying at home.
-If someone is struggling with digital tools, it’s helpful to see what support you can provide.
+Make sure every employee has access to the right resources at home when they’re expected to work there from time to time.
+Allocate a budget to help set up a quiet workspace where employees can work comfortably and in a healthy manner.
+Or ensure that colleagues who do want to come into the office are equipped to work digitally with colleagues who are staying home.
+If someone is struggling with digital tools, it’s a good idea to see what kind of support you can provide.

-Hybrid work is a new trend that we’ve found to have many benefits.
-Still, it’s important to be aware of the potential drawbacks and to address or mitigate them using the tips above.
-Is hybrid work already part of your company culture?
-Or is this something you’d like to implement within your organization?
+Hybrid work is a new trend that has brought us many benefits.
+Still, it’s important to be aware of any potential drawbacks and to address or mitigate them using the tips above.
+Is hybrid work already part of your company’s culture?
+Or is this something you’d like to move toward with your organization?
 You can get started right away!

 Want to stay up to date on the latest news about work, the job market, and job openings?
 Follow us on LinkedIn and keep an eye on our job openings.